Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Packing and Covering Bounds

-\begin{proof} Note that $\sbreg$, $\breg$ , $\sqrt{\sbreg}$ satisfy conditions of corollary \ref{1dcover}.
-Hence we can construct a gridding of at most $\frac{1}{\eps}$ points in each dimension spaced $\eps s$ apart.
-We then take a product over all $d$ dimensions, and the lemma follows trivially.
-For $\sqrt{\breg}$, we refer to the RTI for and follow the same procedure, gridding by at most $\frac{1}{\eps^2}$ points in each dimension, spaced $\eps s$ apart. \end{proof}
+\begin{proof} Note that $\sbreg$, $\breg$ and $\sqrt{\sbreg}$ satisfy conditions of corollary \ref{1dcover}.
+Hence we can employ the packing of at most $\frac{1}{\eps}$ points in each dimension spaced $\eps s$ apart.
+We then take a product over all $d$ dimensions, and the lemma follows trivially. \end{proof}

+Weaker packing bounds for $\sqrt{\breg}$ as noted in lemma \ref{1dsqrtbregint} yield us a weaker version of lemma \ref{scubeCover}. \begin{lemma} Given a $d$ dimensional $\sqrt{\breg}$-cube $B$ of side-length $s$, we can cover it with at most $\eps^{2d}$ $\sqrt{\breg}$-cubes of side-length \emph{exactly} $\eps s$. \end{lemma} \begin{proof} Identical to the proof of lemma \ref{scubeCover} and using lemma \ref{1dsqrtbregint} to obtain packing bounds. \end{proof} We note that this subdivision of $D$-cubes corresponds to placing an equal number of points (the vertices of the cubes), and this is what we shall refer to more loosely as \emph{gridding} in the remainder of our paper.